 According to Nasdaq, “It is estimated that many trucks idle for 4-8 hours per day, costing anywhere between $5,000 and $12,000 a year in wasted fuel per truck while around 4.2 million drivers spend 110 hours completing paper logbooks.”
 Citing a report by AT&T, Nasdaq noted, fleet management solutions can: reduce idling time by an hour a day per truck, with a savings of over $25,000 a year for 20 fleet trucks; and, help avoid fines that can range from $150 to $25,000 depending on location.

 It’s no doubt that telematics is an in-demand industry.
-The market is projected to grow from $9.54 billion in 2016 to $27.90 billion by 2021, MarketsandMarkets reported.
+The market is projected to grow to $27.90 billion by 2021, MarketsandMarkets reported.

 More and more businesses are seeking real-time information to manage fleets to reduce costs, optimize routes, detect maintenance requirements, and improve driver and fleet security.
-Key issues are vehicle location and speed and mileage.
+Key issues are vehicle location, speed and mileage.

 Let’s look at what drove some of these small businesses to turn to telematics…

 Imagine getting a job, but not being able to deploy resources to the project location because you can’t find your vehicles and don’t know if employees are available to take on more work.

 This is exactly the frustration Jamar Power Systems (JPS), a San Diego-based company that performs solar power installations, general electrical wiring, and electrical integration, faced.
 The company was taking strategic steps to grow the business, but its leadership knew it had to make some serious changes to attain any real gain.